On the 8th May we held a charity 5 a side football knockout competition at Staples Vegetables near Boston, Lincolnshire.

 We will be getting the cheques out as soon as possible!

-The 2018 minutes are just having a final review, meanwhile to download the 2017 CGA minutes click the link below:
+To download the latest CGA minutes click the link below:

 The NMOC Football Team looking resplendent in the CGA Football Kit!

 We have now entered into the English Football Associations Peoples Cup and have our first qualifying match on Sunday 26th February where we will be wearing the Kit and promoting the Coastguard Association.
 We are also looking at entering the Civil Service Sports Club Games 2017 based up at Loughbrough University to again represent both HM Coastguard and the Coastguard Association.

 I have attached a picture of us all after the football match against HQ (beat them 5-1!) looking very jubilant.
 Kind Regards and Many Thanks – Daniel Winter

 The 2017 contingent for Remembrance Sunday seem happy that the standing and parading is finally over, and didn’t they do the service proud!

 So much really good operational, prevention and fundraising work is done around the coast and then captured on Smartphones or cameras.
 If you have a great photo with a Coastguard theme why don’t you share with us at